beginning of content

 Key facts

-• A dental implant is a metal screw that is used in place of the root of a missing tooth.
+• A dental implant is a metal screw that is used in place of the root of your missing tooth.

-• The screw is usually made of titanium.
-It’s attached to the bone in your jaw.
+• The screw is usually made of titanium and is attached to the bone in your jaw.

-• Your dentist or dental practitioner will attach an artificial tooth to the implant.
+• Your dental professional will attach an artificial tooth to the implant.

-• More than one visit is needed to complete your dental implant procedure.
+• More than one dental appointment is needed to prepare and fit your dental implant.

 A dental implant is a metal screw that is used in place of the root of your missing tooth.
 The dental implant is attached to the bone in your jaw where the roots of the missing tooth sat.
 The implant is usually made of a metal called titanium.